zandbelt/ping-scripts/README.md

   import (or delete from) PingFederate a set of connections specified in an XML metadata file
 - adapter.sh
   manage adapters from the commandline
+- oauth-client.sh
+  manage OAuth Clients from the commandline

 pingone-directory
 -----------------